RLBot/RLBot/README.md

 3. Open a terminal and execute `python runner.py`

 ### Gradle Commands
-gradle build - This will rebuild the protocol used to communicate between the dll and the specific languages gradle copyDlls - This copies any build dlls from visual studio into the correct folder to speed up compile to run times
+gradle build - The main gradle command.
+This does the majority of the building, compiling, and setting up the code to run.
+Should be called after any protocol change. gradle copyDlls - This copies any built dlls from visual studio into the correct folder to speed up compile -> run time.

 For more details, visit the [Setup guide](https://github.com/RLBot/RLBot/wiki/Setup-Instructions-%28current%29).
 When you're done, there are [more wikis](https://github.com/RLBot/RLBot/wiki) with additional information.